 In addition, the Company has sold securities that it does not currently own and will therefore be obligated to purchase such securities at a future date.
-The Company has recorded these obligations in the financial statement at December 31, 2018, at fair values of the related securities and will incur a loss if the fair value of the securities increases subsequent to December 31, 2018.
+The Company has recorded these obligations in the financial statements at December 31, 2020, at fair values of the related securities and will incur a loss if the fair value of the securities increases subsequent to December 31, 2020.

-16. Net Capital Requirement
+17. Net Capital Requirement